 Teddy Bear With Rainy Window

-Teddy Bears are a simple shape that beginners find easy to manage, while experts can dazzle you with them.
-Adding a rainy window gives practice in wet on wet watercolor with no right or wrong for a unique effect that is quick to paint and compliments the realism of the bear.
+Add a rainy window for practice in wet on wet watercolor with no right or wrong.
+It's a unique effect that is quick to paint and compliments the realism of the bear.

 Masking tape is used to create the straight lines of the windows.

 This course is fun and inspiring.
 Become an 'artist bear' today!

-I'm a self taught artist and I love teaching!
+Hi, I'm Deb Watson - a self taught artist and long time watercolor teacher

 My story is simple.